Enteng Kabisote: Okay Ka, Fairy Ko... The Legend

 Enteng Kabisote: Okay Ka, Fairy Ko...
 The Legend (stylized onscreen as Enteng Kabisote: OK Ka Fairy Ko...
-The Legend) is a 2004 Filipino fantasy comedy film directed by Tony Y. Reyes, the first installment of Enteng Kabisote film series and the third movie installment based on television sitcom, Okay Ka, Fairy Ko!, which made about ₱83.6 million.
+The Legend) is a 2004 Filipino fantasy comedy film directed by Tony Y. Reyes.
+It is the first installment of Enteng Kabisote film series and the third movie installment based on television sitcom, Okay Ka, Fairy Ko!, which made about ₱83.6 million.
 It is also one of the films featured in the 2004 Metro Manila Film Festival.

 Plot

-Enteng Kabisote is a man married to Faye, a lovely fairy princess and the daughter of Ina Magenta, the queen of Engkantasya, an enchanted world.
+Enteng Kabisote is married to Faye, a lovely fairy princess and the daughter of Ina Magenta, the queen of Engkantasya, an enchanted world.
 The couple has two children, Aiza and Benok.
 The family is living peacefully and happily until Satana, the new Evil Queen of Darkness brings chaos to Earth by sending her servants, Romero, Lucy and Fer to poison dam reservoirs.
-But Venuz and Aries, armored fairies sent by Ina Magenta stop them.
+But Venuz and Aries, armored fairies sent by Ina Magenta, stop them.

-Satana turns her ire to Enteng’s family, and she sends Itim, to spy on Enteng and Faye.
+Satana turns her ire to Enteng’s family, and she sends Itim to spy on Enteng and Faye.
 But because of the family’s goodness to him, Itim betrays Satana.
 In turn, Satana transforms herself into a young girl named Tanny, who seduces and possesses Benok, but Enteng manages to stop her evil deed in time.
 Burning with anger, Satana captures Faye.
 She demands that Ina Magenta surrender her powers so she can rule the Earth.
 Instead, Ina sends Enteng and Benok together with Itim (transformed into a talking flying horse) to fight Satana.
-After a numerous adventures and comic fights, they manage to rescue Faye.
+After numerous adventures and comic fights, they manage to rescue Faye.